 Though there are many extreme water sports in and around Jackson Hole, there is still the chance for your children to experience adventure on the water with a scenic float trip.
 A scenic float down the Snake River is sure to provide some of the most awe-inspiring views you have ever come across as you travel down the Snake River Canyon.
 There is no need to worry about potential rapids, scenic float trips are catered specifically to take place on quieter portions of the river.
 There is a high chance you will come across bald and golden eagles, falcons, beavers, deer, and more animals on this trip adding even more thrills to this new adventure for your family.
-Raft guides have an assortment of knowledge about the region and are happy to any questions you may have.
+Raft guides have an assortment of knowledge about the region and are happy to answer any questions you may have.

 Evenings in Jackson Hole

 Early morning and early evening are the best times to catch animals active out in Grand Teton National Park.
 Remember to drive slow and enjoy the views, realizing that at any moment you may just happen to come across some bison, elk, moose, foxes, or even bears.
 Remember to not harass wildlife, and to stay inside of your vehicle, but take the time to enjoy the surreal moment you have with mother nature and wildlife you would never be able to see at such close quarters in any other circumstance.

 The Snake River, Salt River, and Grey’s River confluence is known as the Three Rivers region – and provides some of the best fishing and assortment of fish for miles in any direction.
 The Palisades Reservoir, which is filled by the Snake River, is filled with plenty of secluded fishing spots, as well.
 There are plenty of tack and bait shops in the town of Jackson and some local workers may even share their favorite fishing holes.
 Enjoy a quieter evening during your trip taking in the views and enjoying a few hours with your kids.
 You might even catch a fish or two.